-In addition to making protectors for
+In addition to making

 the vulnerable plastics, I also protected them by not peeling the white

 paper backing off the back of the plastics (unless the plastic has a

 clear section).
 This paper does not block the light very much, and